Table of Contents

 Clinical Picture of Alcoholic Liver Disease

 This is asymptomatic.
-It is common and normal healthy people can have fatty liver few days after heavy drinking.
+It is common and normal healthy people can have fatty liver a few days after heavy drinking.

 Patients will present with a wide variety of symptoms according to the extent of inflammation.
 Early symptoms like fatigue, abdominal pain, nausea, lack of appetite and fever to late symptoms of jaundice, ascites, lower limb edema, itching, and encephalopathy.